 - Temporary provisions for English proficiency due to COVID-19

-In order for an application to be given fullest consideration, all application materials must arrive by January 6.
+In order for an application to be given fullest consideration, all application materials must arrive by January 21.
+Note that this is the deadline for all letters of reference to be received, and The Graduate School system will not send out a request for those letters until the application is complete.
+Applicants should thus coordinate with their letter writers and submit their applications far enough in advance for their letter writers to meet the deadline.
 Late applications may also be considered, but first consideration for admission and financial aid will be given to those which arrive by the deadline.
 Typically, first year students are awarded teaching assistantships and full tuition is waived.
 The strongest applicants may receive fellowships, either in place of a teaching assistantship, or in addition to it.

 The application fee is $65.
-If it presents a financial hardship, you are welcome to apply for a fee waiver by contacting the chair of graduate admissions, Kevin Luhman.
+If it presents a financial hardship, you are welcome to apply for a fee waiver by contacting the chair of graduate admissions, Jason Wright.
 Please include your CV.